Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 In this exercise, the user will have to use their mouse (or finger on a touchscreen) and catch as many ladybugs as they can.
 Not only will the user have to practice their reaction time, but their accuracy as well.
 As the level progress, there will be distractor bugs, the bugs will get smaller and the ladybugs will quickly disappear.

 This exercise relies on quick processing speed.
 The user must also engage their frontal lobe to avoid distractions and for motor skills (when using a touchscreen), their parietal lobe to distinguish between two bugs, and their visual processing streams to identify ladybugs and their locations on the screen.
-Seemingly simple yet deceptively complex, this exercise delivers the right balance of challenge and fun while helping the user practice key cognitive skills.
+Seemingly simple yet deceptively complex, this exercise delivers the right balance of challenge and fun while helping users practice key cognitive skills.

 You can modify: